Geeklog-Plugins/dokuwiki/README.md

 ### DokuWiki Templates

 DokuWiki's layout can be customized through templates (aka. skins).
 The DokuWiki Integration Plugin must use a customized DokuWiki template to properly integrate the look and feel of the Geeklog site.
-Included with the plugin are two customized skins; Geeklog and dokuwiki.
-Geeklog is the original skin used by DokuWiki until late 2012.
+Included with the plugin are two customized skins; glfusion and dokuwiki.  glfusion is the original skin used by DokuWiki until late 2012.
 The **dokuwiki** skin is a customized version of the standard DokuWiki theme that works with Geeklog.

 ### Using DokuWiki